 Summary of Objections The Council's response to the objections The Welsh Language Impact Assessment, which assessed the potential impact of the proposal on the Welsh language in school and in the community, concluded that the proposal would have a positive impact on the Welsh language.
 The Impact Assessment will be a live document and will be a way of alleviating stakeholder concerns throughout the project.
-See point 10 and the Council's response to the possible effect of the proposal on the Talwrn Eisteddfod.
-7. The impact of such a The lockdown period has been challenging for everyone and the Council acknowledges this. process on mental health The process has an impact on the mental health of staff, parents The good work of all school staff in conjunction with the Education Authority in helping the children through this time is also acknowledged. and children • Excessive pressure on child and staff mental health already It should be noted that the Council's Human Resources officers are available to provide help, advice and support to all school staff throughout this period, as they have always been.
+7. The impact of such a See point 10 and the Council's response to the possible effect of the proposal on the Talwrn Eisteddfod.
+The lockdown period has been challenging for everyone and the Council acknowledges this. process on mental health The looked will polled had been challenging for everyone and the obtaining deknowledges this.
+The process has an impact on the mental health of staff, parents The good work of all school staff in conjunction with the Education Authority in helping the children through this time is also acknowledged. and children • Excessive pressure on child and staff mental health already t should be noted that the Council's Human Resources officers are available to provide help, advice and support to all school staff throughout this period, as they have always been.
 For example, there is a Mental Well-being at Work course available which helps staff who may have a mental health problem or a workplace well-being problem.
 8. The feeling that Ysgol Talwrn is being treated differently The Council understands the rationale why some have a sense that the School has been treated differently as the outcome of the two processes reaches a different conclusion.
 The reasons for this were as follows - Why keep Ysgol Bodffordd open but close Ysgol Talwrn?
 Current and projected maintenance expenditure - The cost for Ysgol Talwrn (£447,500) and for Ysgol Bodffordd (£252,000) has increased.
 (January 2021 figures) Other small schools have survived, why close Talwrn?
 2. School Premises and Location - It would be difficult to develop Ysgol Talwrn in the future due to poor access to the site (narrow lane with few passing places), and no grass play area.
-External Area of Ysgol Bodffordd - 2,578 m 2 External Area of Ysgol Talwrn - 1,730 m 2 (hard surface only) 3.
+External Area of Ysgol Bodffordd - 2,578 m2 External Area of Ysgol Talwrn - 1,730 m2 (hard surface only) 3.
 Transport Costs - The projected costs of transporting pupils from Bodffordd to the new Ysgol Corn Hir (£70k) would be higher than the anticipated costs of transporting pupils from Talwrn to Ysgol Y Graig (£30k).
 The figure for Bodffordd - Corn Hir was based on 2 buses at £35k per bus (Transport department estimate).
 The figure for Talwrn - Y Graig is based on 1 bus for £30k per bus (Transport department estimate).
 Note therefore that the figure per bus is higher for Bodffordd, due to the lack of turning space on the journey.